top of page

 The severance payment that a company is required to make depends on the nature of termination, the salary and type of contract.

-Employment Contracts
+Contracts

 The Colombian labor legislation acknowledges different types of employment contracts, normally these are written in Spanish as recommended by the Colombian authorities.